Tech Job Seekers… Have You Considered How Important Your Online Presence Is?

 In an ever-changing landscape, staying ahead is critical for success…

 During a recent survey, VIQU found that job seekers are becoming more reactive in their job search.
 Yet whether you’re actively or passively on the job search, knowing how to set your best foot forward will set you apart from other job seekers.

 Building a consistent and professional online presence is an essential part of this success.
-Not only does it give you a competitive advantage, it can actually save some individuals from being removed from the recruitment process.
+Not only does it give you a competitive advantage, but it can also actually save some individuals from being removed from the recruitment process.

 Why do you need an online presence?

 It is now equally important to convey your relevant abilities both offline and online.
 I would even go as far as to say that a job seekers online presence will replace the traditional CV within the next decade.

 The dominance of social networking, virtual CVs, alternative job search methods and the use of AI will have a lasting effect on the way employees are recruited.
 Emphasising this point, VIQU recently found that 52% of hiring managers, and 85% of recruiters examine a candidate’s online presence to determine their eligibility when filling IT roles.
 98% of employers and recruiters told us they had previously rejected job seekers having researched their online presence.

 How to build your online presence

 The content you put out on your social media channels represents who you are to prospective employers.

 For example, consider your profiles on platforms like Twitter and Instagram – how appropriate is the imagery and language you use?
 Does it display excessive alcohol use or a negative attitude?
 Are you confident that your profiles highlight your good communication skills?
 Assessing your online presence with simple questions like these could be the difference between securing a new role or being unsuccessful.